Sandon Primary Academy

 - What support will there be for my child's/young person's overall wellbeing?

 A key part of the Academy ethos is 'Learn to be happy be happy to learn'.

-The school uses small class sizes (classes of 20) to allow staff and pupils to build strong, nurturing relationships.
+The academy uses small class sizes (classes of 20) to allow staff and pupils to build strong, nurturing relationships.
 Regular observations of teaching check that nurturing environments are strong in all classrooms.

-The academy promotes pupil voice and will ensure that all children with SEN take part in setting their own targets and discussing how they want to be supported with the class teacher.
+The academy promotes pupil voice and will ensure that all children with a SEND take part in setting their own targets and discussing how they want to be supported with the class teacher.